cjleighton/N-body-numerical-simulator/README.md

 * `circle.m` plots and renders the animation as a video
 * Runs fine in MATLAB 2018b (probably Octave too)
 ## Implementation details
 This uses the Stormer-Verlet integration scheme, which I chose because it's really easy to implement.
-At each timestep, accelerations between every body in the system are calculated and the integrator is used to step positions forward, and that's about it.
+At each timestep, accelerations between every body in the system are calculated and the integrator is used to step positions forward, and that's the high-level gist of it.
 ## [Demonstration on YouTube](https://www.youtube.com/watch?v=R6IAjGgqdCs)
 ## Issues
 * By nature of how simple and "brute force" this is, performance is bad and it's not well-suited to simulating anything for millions of years, which is where interesting solar system dynamics start to happen.